mattwaggs/mq-router/README.md

 ```

 The third parameter in pubsub is the exchange type.
 This can be **direct** or **fanout**.
 Direct will handle the messages in a round robbin way, while fanout will send the message to all receivers.
+It's important to note that in pub/sub the first 3 parameters need to match on both the sending and receiving parties.

 Copyright (c) 2015 Matt Waggoner (mattwaggs)